leonidg/gitdoc/Git.md

 To make reading this document as easy as possible, I try to be consistent in how I format certain things and what syntax I use.
 Here's a quick summary:

-* General "computery" things are written in `monospace font`.
+* General "computer-y" things are written in `monospace font`.
 This includes things like commands, file names, the contents of files, and so on.

 * Anything indented in monospace that begins with a `$` sign is a command you should enter.
 For example: